secretGeek/today-i-learned-staging/javascript/sortable_table.md

 In summary:

 - Add a 'click' handler to all `th` element in the table header (unless they have `no-sort` class)
 - The click handler will:
 	- Clear `data-asc` attribute on all the `th's` in the header row (This is done in order to remove any existing up/down arrows... as explained in the CSS section)
 	- Find the body of the table
-			- Sort all of the rows of the table body, by comparing the cells with the same index number as the clicked `th` elekement
+		- Sort all of the rows of the table body, by comparing the cells with the same index number as the clicked `th` element
+	- Set this `data-asc` attribute on the `th` to `true`, or to `false`, for indicating whether we are now sorting in an ascending manner or a descending manner.

 And the function that sets it all up:

 	function makeTableSortable(table) {
 		// add a 'click' handler to all `th`s in the table header (unless they have `no-sort` class) table.querySelectorAll('thead tr th:not(.no-sort)').forEach(th =>
 			th.addEventListener('click', (() => {
 				// remove existing up down arrows from all header cells for (let otherTh of th.parentElement.querySelectorAll("th:not(.no-sort)")) {
 					otherTh.setAttribute("data-asc", "");
 				}
-				// Find the tbody - in which we will sort the rows const currentTableBody = th.closest('table.sortable').querySelectorAll('tbody')[0];
+				// Find the tbody - in which we will sort the rows const currentTableBody = th.closest('table.sortable').querySelector('tbody');
 				// Sort using the comparer, which compares the relevant cells'
 				//   "data-sortable-value" attribute, if present, or inner text otherwise Array.from(currentTableBody.querySelectorAll('tr'))